sarcDV/sarcDV.github.io/projects/MoCo/speech.md

 - Dynamic Adjustments: It adjusts imaging parameters in real-time to correct for detected motion, maintaining image quality.
 - Affine Transformations: These transformations align the images with real-time adjustments, ensuring consistency and accuracy in the captured images.
 - Integration with Sequences: PMC can be integrated with various imaging sequences, though its effectiveness can vary depending on the type of sequence and the nature of the motion.

+# slide 10
+The experimental setup has been:
+- a 7T Whole-Body MRI Scanner from Siemens Healthineers, offering exceptional image resolution and quality.
+- a 32-Channel Head Coil from Nova Medical was employed to capture detailed brain images, ensuring high sensitivity and signal clarity.
+- the Optical Motion Tracking System (OMTS): An OMTS from Metria Innovation Inc. was used to monitor and track head movements during scans, crucial for implementing motion correction techniques.
+- Participant Details: The study involved 21 healthy volunteers (14 males, average age 31.5±6.1 years; 7 females, average age 27.3±3.4 years) who underwent two independent 75-minute scanning sessions.
+This diverse group helped in assessing the efficacy of the motion correction methods across different individuals and sessions.

+# slide 11
+The tracking data was averaged to determine the global mean and standard deviation (SD) for each degree of freedom, separately for when Prospective Motion Correction (PMC) was off and on.
+Specific equations were used to analyze rotations and displacements.
+Histograms were generated for each of these parameters, and the Mann-Whitney U test was applied for statistical analysis.
+Scans showing significantly different motion patterns within the same subject were excluded to avoid bias.
+The outlined procedure involves recording motion patterns, calculating distributions and SD values, averaging SDs, and selecting subjects with similar motion patterns for a fair comparison between PMC off and on.
+This ensures accurate evaluation of the motion correction effectiveness.

+# slide 12
+This image compares MRI scans of a brain under two different conditions, labeled "a" and "b," representing "PMC OFF" and "PMC ON."
+Each scan features a yellow box highlighting a specific region, with an enlarged view of that region shown in an inset.
+The text below the images provides average values for three parameters under these conditions:
+For "OFF":
+Ravg(OFF)=7.2±0.8R_{\text{avg}}(\text{OFF}) = 7.2 \pm 0.8
+AESavg(OFF)=2.5±0.1\text{AES}_{\text{avg}}(\text{OFF}) = 2.5 \pm 0.1
+GEavg(OFF)=2.0±0.1\text{GE}_{\text{avg}}(\text{OFF}) = 2.0 \pm 0.1
+For "ON":
+Ravg(ON)=7.7±0.8R_{\text{avg}}(\text{ON}) = 7.7 \pm 0.8
+AESavg(ON)=2.6±0.1\text{AES}_{\text{avg}}(\text{ON}) = 2.6 \pm 0.1
+GEavg(ON)=2.0±0.1\text{GE}_{\text{avg}}(\text{ON}) = 2.0 \pm 0.1

+These metrics suggest that the brain images are being quantitatively analyzed to assess the effects of motion correction, providing insights into the effectiveness of the intervention.